Ghosts, gold and grandeur: 10 things to do in Charters Towers

 Want something a bit upmarket?
 Check into the freshest digs in town, Kernow.
 There’s 15 stylishly appointed self-contained apartments, which have a European flavour to their design.

-Choose from a range of one and two bedroom apartments– each with a balcony and pool access to escape humid summer days.
+Choose from a range of one and two bedroom apartments – each with easy pool access to escape humid summer days.

 For somewhere old (and potentially haunted!):